DylanZeller/INFO315GroupProject/README.md

 In order to build the package and install it to your python dist, run the command `./build.sh`

-The script `test.sh` will run the python unit tests we have created in the test directory.
+The script `./test.sh` will run the python unit tests we have created in the test directory.
 These unit tests cover the basic operations of the database.

+Also, to see the output for the commissions, run `python run.py auto`
+*** You must generate the test data before doing this ***